Brenton Langbein: Recognition and legacy

 Langbein received an award of honour from the Canton of Zürich in 1983 and the Nageli Medal from the City of Zürich, an award for musicians that he had co-founded, in 1988.
 In the 1986 Queen's Birthday Honours he was made an Officer of the Order of Australia (AO) for service to music.
 The Brenton Langbein Theatre, part of the Barossa Convention Centre in Tanunda, is named after him, as is the Langbein String Quartet, run by the Firm, a South Australian contemporary music organisation.
 Hans Werner Henze wrote a solo viola composition, An Brenton, as a tribute to Langbein shortly after his death.
+The Swiss composer Hermann Haller wrote his very last work, Blätterfall..., written for the Kammermusiker Zürich, "to the memory of Brenton Langbein ".
 His papers and other ephemera were donated to the Mortlock Library at the State Library of South Australia.

 Among Langbein's compositions, a string quintet has been recorded.
 His only composition with an opus number is his Prelude, Marche & Valse, Op.
 1. Manuscripts of his compositions are among his papers at the State Library of South Australia.